owasp-modsecurity/ModSecurity/modsecurity2wasm.md

 # Fetch the latest version of the emsdk (not needed the first time you clone)
 git pull

-# Download and install the latest SDK tools.
+# Download and install the SDK tools (version used by envoy).
-./emsdk install latest
+./emsdk install 2.0.7

 # Make the "latest" SDK "active" for the current user. (writes .emscripten file)
-./emsdk activate latest
+./emsdk activate 2.0.7

 # Activate PATH and other environment variables in the current terminal
 source ./emsdk_env.sh